 Producers of field peas have already benefited from current research, says Dr Garry Rosewarne at Victoria’s Department of Economic Development, Horsham, with new varieties exhibiting semi-dwarf and semi-leafless traits with shatter-resistant pods and improved standing ability enabling a more efficient harvest.

-Seednet’s commercial manager Simon Crane says these new varieties – which began with Kaspa followed by PBA Twilight, PBA Gunyah, PBA Wharton and now PBA Butler – include features such as improved resistance to frost-borne bacterial blight.
+Seednet’s commercial manager Simon Crane says these new varieties – which began with Kaspa followed by PBA Twilight, PBA Gunyah, PBA Wharton and now PBA Butler – have improved resistance to frost-borne bacterial blight.

 Frost tolerance is a desired attribute for Italian growers who plant field peas in autumn rather than in the spring, as they do in France, says Dr Paolo Annicchiarico, coordinator of CREA’s plant breeding program.